 - Waterproof bag

-- Carry a small bottle of soap with you (there's hardly ever any in public bathrooms)
+- Carry a small bottle of soap with you

 - Avoid touching your eyes, nose, and mouth if you haven't been able to wash your hands